OpenSSL

 Self-Signed Certificates

-You can use self-signed certificates for testing purposes, you only need to execute the following command to create a self-signed certificate
+You can use self-signed certificates for testing purposes.
+You only need to execute the following command to create a self-signed certificate:

 openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem